ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation at the sender.
+It is given in Bytes.
 It exposes a value to the application based on the Maximum Packet Size (MPS) as described in Datagram PLPMTUD {{?RFC8899}}.
 This can allow a sending stack to avoid unwanted fragmentation at the network-layer or segmentation by the transport layer.